Tommy Ramone

 Thomas Erdelyi (born Tamás Erdélyi, /hu/; January 29, 1949 – July 11, 2014), known professionally as Tommy Ramone, was an American musician.
-He was the drummer for the influential punk rock band the Ramones from its debut in 1974 to 1978, later serving as its producer, and was the longest-surviving original member of the Ramones.
+He was the drummer for the influential punk rock band the Ramones from its debut in 1974 to 1978, also serving as its producer, and continued on as producer after stepping down as drummer.
+He was the longest-surviving original member of the Ramones.

 Background

 Tamás Erdélyi was born on January 29, 1949, in Budapest.
 His Jewish parents were professional photographers who survived the Holocaust by being hidden by neighbors.
 Many of his relatives were killed by the Nazis.

 The family left Hungary during the Hungarian Revolution of 1956.
 In 1957 he emigrated with his family to the United States.
 Initially settling in the South Bronx, the family moved to the middle-class neighborhood of Forest Hills in Queens, New York.
-Verona Estates in Forest Hills was the place where Tamás grew up and later described as "home sweet home."
+Verona Estates in Forest Hills was the place where Tamás grew up and later described as "home sweet home".
 He changed his name to Thomas Erdelyi.

 In high school, Tommy played guitar in a mid-1960s four-piece garage band, the Tangerine Puppets, with a schoolmate and guitarist, John Cummings, the future Johnny Ramone.
 After leaving school at 18, he started working as an assistant engineer at the Record Plant studio, where he worked on the production of the 1970 Jimi Hendrix album Band of Gypsys.